Journal Menu► ▼ Journal Menu

 Instructions for Authors

-- read the Aims & Scope to gain an overview and assess if your manuscript is suitable for this journal;
+- Read the Aims & Scope to gain an overview and assess if your manuscript is suitable for this journal;

-- use the Microsoft Word template or LaTeX template to prepare your manuscript;
+- Use the Microsoft Word template or LaTeX template to prepare your manuscript;

-- make sure that issues about publication ethics, research ethics, copyright, authorship, figure formats, data and references format have been appropriately considered;
+- Make sure that issues about publication ethics, research ethics, copyright, authorship, figure formats, data and references format have been appropriately considered;

 - Ensure that all authors have approved the content of the submitted manuscript.

 - Authors are encouraged to add a biography (optional) to the submission and post it to SciProfiles.

 Types of Publications

-Marine Drugs has no restrictions on the length of manuscripts, provided that the text is concise and comprehensive.
 Full experimental details must be provided so that the results can be reproduced.
 Marine Drugs requires that authors publish all experimental controls and make full datasets available where possible (see the guidelines on Supplementary Materials and references to unpublished data).